Overview

 File transfer If disabled, the restricted user cannot share files, and cannot view or download shared files.
 Yes

 Participant list If disabled, the restricted user cannot view the participant list.
-If the restricted user is the meeting host, then nobody in the meeting can view the participant list.
 Yes

 Notes If disabled, the restricted user cannot use the Notes feature.
 No